DioryMe/diograph-cli/README.md

 removeRoom()
 - removes room from app-data
 - doesn't delete any files or folders

-listRooms (or listAppRooms)
-- list available rooms in the app

-listAppConnections()
-- list all the available connections in the app

 writeFileFromContent(contentId, fileName)
 - write given content to disk with chosen fileName